Chucky/Charles Lee Ray

 - Laughably Evil: Like Chucky.

-- Shipper on Deck: While she does have sort of an affection for Jesse (see below), she encourages his relationship to Jade, even giving him advice.
+- Shipper on Deck: While she does have sort of an affection for Jesse (see below), she encourages his relationship with Jade, even giving him advice.
 Said advice later becomes Chekhov's Gun.

 - Badass Normal: He's a cop so...